bpardee/data_seeder/README.md

 The first line in a file can define the config attributes associated with the file.
-For this seed file, the key_attr says that it will use the 'code' attribute to lookup existing records and the line function returns the attribute hash containing the code from the first 2 characters and the name from the remaining characters.
+For this seed file, the key_attr says that it will use the 'code' attribute to lookup existing records and the line function defines how the line is converted to an attribute hash defining the instance.

 Running rake db:seed will result in the following output: